nitintyagi007-iitr/Wheat_species_classification/README.md

 **Results**

 The classification of the four wheat species is performed using 1D-CNN, 1D-ResNet and four traditional machine learning models namely: Naïve Bayes, KNN, Random Forest and XGBoost.
 1D-CNN outperformed the other models.
 The performance of the models were evaluated using imbalanced and balanced data.

+**Instructions to use**
+1D CNN folder comprised of all crease up, crease down and combined data files and 1D-ResNet folder contains single file